d2l-ai/d2l-en/chapter_recurrent-neural-networks/index.md

 e.g., images of varying resolution.
-Moreover, RNNs have recently ceded considerable market share to transformer models, which will be covered in :numref:`chap_attention`.
+Moreover, RNNs have recently ceded considerable market share to transformer models, which will be covered in :numref:`chap_attention-and-transformers`.
 However, RNNs rose to prominence as the default models for handling complex sequential structure in deep learning, and remain staple models for sequential modeling to this day.